osmarks/website/blog/other-stuff.md

 * [The Lost Books of the Odyssey](https://www.goodreads.com/book/show/2199365.The_Lost_Books_of_the_Odyssey) - same author as Void Star so my notes about the prose apply.
 An interesting take on the mythology and at times even rather funny.
 * [Accelerando](https://www.antipope.org/charlie/blog-static/fiction/accelerando/accelerando.html) - the best fictional depiction of the posthuman technocapital singularity I'm aware of.
 * [The Quantum Thief](https://www.goodreads.com/book/show/7562764-the-quantum-thief) - moved out of my infinitely long queue to actually be read on recommendation from [Gwern](https://gwern.net/review/quantum-thief), it's very good.
 The cool kind of hard scifi which almost never explains itself but which is nevertheless (as far as I can tell) constantly scientifically correct.
+* [Systema Delenda Est](https://www.royalroad.com/fiction/83315/systema-delenda-est) - hard-SF deconstruction of LitRPG (suddenly switching the world over to [magic](/magic/) and "only the strong survive" is actually bad).
+* [House of Suns](https://www.goodreads.com/book/show/1126719.House_of_Suns) - I actually read this some time ago and forgot to move it to the mainlist.
+I have not read much else of Alastair Reynolds' work, but this was a great standalone work which explores the (some possible) consequences of sublight-only colonization.
+I liked the prose.
+  * "house of suns is really very good, you should read" - baidicoot/Aidan, creator of the world-renowned [Emu War](/emu-war) game

 Special mentions (i.e. "I haven't gotten around to reading these but they are well-reviewed and sound interesting") to:
 * [Children of Time](https://www.goodreads.com/book/show/25499718-children-of-time) by Adrian Tchaikovsky.